Worst-point control

 Pump diagram: quadratic curve due to worst-point control instead of constant pressure increase

-The pump diagram shows the difference from constant pressure increase: with worst-point control, the head follows a quadratic curve.
-The control follows the system curve, which results in significantly higher efficiency and, above all, a lower electricity demand of the pump.
+The pump diagram shows the difference from constant pressure increase: with worst-point control, the head settles along a quadratic curve.
+The control follows the system curve, which brings significantly higher efficiency and, above all, a lower electricity demand of the pump.

 Head profile: variable head instead of constant 1.6 bar